 Having this time off will reduce your overall stress levels and mean that when you return, you’ll be working more efficiently.
 Counterintuitively though, taking time off will mean you get more done overall so don’t fear to step away from your thesis.

 It’s all the more important because, when we’re working alone and we’re stressed, our feelings of isolation and loneliness can increase, so getting a handle on stress whenever you can is an easy way to reduce those unwanted feelings from arising in the first place.

 What’s more, having time away from your thesis will allow you to truly connect with those around you.
 Reach out to old and new friends, nurture relationships and give your family a call.
 You’ll be amazed at how connected you start to feel.

 2. Don’t marry your thesis

 There is a tendency amongst PhD students to make their PhD their entire life.
 Without realising it, you may have given up all your hobbies and personal relationships and instead focus all your time and energy on your PhD.
 That’s because you may feel that, to succeed, you need to marry your thesis.

 Well, you don’t.

 In fact, you must avoid this at all costs.
-Have at least one other thing in your life that isn’t related to you PhD.
+Have at least one other thing in your life that isn’t related to your PhD.
 It doesn’t have to be big.
-A lot of people pick up a new hobby, or start working out more.
+A lot of people pick up a new hobby or start working out more.